-Welcome to the research guide for your advanced course in public speaking.
-Many of the suggested electronic resources are available linked from here and from the Electronic Resources section of the library home page.
+The suggested databases are accessible from this page and from the Electronic Resources section of the library home page.
 You may check out the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed here or through the library home page.

 American Rhetoric is possibly the best speech bank on the web.
 This database contains over 5000 full-text, audio and visual versions of public speeches, sermons, legal proceedings, lectures, debates, interviews and other media events.